Back to Blog

 Start small.
 Pick one hypothesis and run five customer interviews this week.
 You'll learn more in those conversations than months of internal debates.

 Don't wait for perfect conditions.
 You don't need a formal research budget, a dedicated UX researcher, or executive buy-in to start talking to customers.
 Block an hour, reach out to five users, and ask about their problems.
-The insights you gather will speak for themselves—and often become the catalyst for organizational change.
+The insights you gather will speak for themselves — and often become the catalyst for organizational change.

 Once you've validated ideas through discovery, translate them into actionable work.
 Learn how to structure findings into user stories and epics for your product backlog.
+Connect your discovery insights to your broader go-to-market positioning strategy so that what you learn about customers informs how you communicate your product's value.
+And if you're evaluating whether a product organization has strong discovery practices, product due diligence provides the framework for that assessment.

 Play The Product Game